Complete positivity and distance-avoiding sets

 \section{The Boolean-quadratic cone and polytope}

 As was said in~\S\ref{sec:introduction}, one can use valid inequalities for~$\Ccal(V)$ to strengthen the upper bound provided by~$\vartheta(G, \psd(V))$.
-This is one of our goals: to obtain better upper bounds in some particular cases of interest, like the unit-distance graph on the Euclidean space or distance graphs on the sphere.
+This is one of our goals: to obtain better upper bounds in some particular cases of interest, like the unit-distance graph on Euclidean space or distance graphs on the sphere.

-From a practical standpoint, and for reasons that will become clear soon, instead of using valid inequalities for the completely-positive cone, it is more convenient to use valid inequalities for the Boolean-quadratic cone.
+From a practical standpoint, and for reasons that will become clear soon, instead of using valid inequalities for the completely positive cone, it is more convenient to use valid inequalities for the Boolean-quadratic cone.
 Given a nonempty finite set~$V$, the \defi{Boolean-quadratic cone} on~$V$ is

 notice that~$\bqc(V) \subseteq \Ccal(V)$.
 The dual cone of~$\bqc(V)$ is